tf2pickup-pl/docs.tf2pickup.pl/docs/reverse-proxy-deployment.md

 ## Nginx setup

-Nginx should be installed by a command:
+Nginx should be installed by the following command:

 ```sh
 # apt install nginx